Frequently Asked Questions

 Should I apply to become a lead plaintiff?

-You should most definitely consider this option.
+If you have incurred a substantial loss as a result of purchasing the security, acting as a lead plaintiff is a way that you can assist in recovering your losses.
 Being a lead plaintiff means that you have an active part in the litigation of the case and represent the shareholders in the class.
-You will be in a position to participate in making critical decisions regarding the litigation, including whether to settle the action and at what amount, and the formula to be used in determining attorneys' fees.
-If you have incurred a substantial loss as a result of purchasing the security, then being lead plaintiff is a way that you can assist in recovering your losses.
+You will be in a position to participate in making critical decisions regarding the litigation, including whether to settle the action and at what amount, and the formula to be used in determining attorneys’ fees.

 How will I be notified if I choose not to be a named plaintiff in the action?

-If you are a member of the proposed class, notices will be mailed out to class members by the court-appointed administrator.
+If you are a member of the proposed class, notifications will be mailed out to class members by the court-appointed administrator.

 When will this case be resolved?